robertcalvert/slate/README.md

 # Slate

 **Slate** is a lightweight, *slightly* opinionated web framework that strikes a balance between convention and flexibility.
-It provides a solid foundation with clear default patterns—without getting in your way.
+It provides a solid foundation with clear default patterns, without getting in your way.
 You get structure where it helps, and freedom where it matters.

+**Chalk**, built on top of Slate, is a *highly* opinionated application framework that provides higher-level patterns and tools to simplify building complete, full-featured applications.

 ## Inspiration

-Slate draws inspiration from frameworks like [**Express**](https://expressjs.com/) and [**hapi**](https://hapi.dev/), tools known for their simplicity and flexibility.
-The aim is to preserve that ethos while offering a bit more structure when it adds value.
+Slate draws inspiration from frameworks like [**Express**](https://expressjs.com/) and [**hapi**](https://hapi.dev/), tools known for their simplicity and extensibility.
+The aim is to preserve that ethos while providing just enough structure to simplify development without limiting flexibility.

+Building on this foundation, Chalk draws from years of real-world experience, and plenty of lessons learned the hard way.

 ## Project Structure

-Slate has evolved into a monorepo, though splitting into multiple repositories may be considered later.
+The project has evolved into a monorepo, though splitting into multiple repositories may be considered later.
 For now, the focus is on keeping things approachable and easy to manage as a hobby project.

 Here is an overview of the current structure:

 ```
-├── frameworks/slate/       # Core web framework
+├── frameworks/slate/       # Web framework
+├── frameworks/chalk/       # Application framework
+|
-├── plugins/typeorm/        # TypeORM DataProvider plugin
+├── provider/typeorm/       # TypeORM DataProvider
-├── plugins/marko/          # Marko ViewProvider plugin
+├── provider/marko/         # Marko ViewProvider
+|
-└── app/demo/               # Demo application
+└── apps/demo/              # Demo application
 ```

+### Frameworks

-### `frameworks/slate/` – Core Web Framework
+#### `frameworks/slate/` – Web Framework

-The heart of the project.
-This is where the framework itself lives.
+**Slate** is the web framework at the heart of the project, handling routing, middleware, and core web functionality.
+It provides a solid, flexible, and extendible foundation for building higher-level frameworks and applications

+#### `frameworks/chalk/` – Application Framework

+**Chalk** sits on top of Slate, providing opinionated patterns and tools that make building complete, full-featured applications faster and easier.

+### Providers

-### `plugins/typeorm/` – TypeORM Plugin
+#### `providers/typeorm/` – TypeORM

-Integrates **[TypeORM](https://typeorm.io/)** as a DataProvider for streamlined ORM and database support.
+Integrates **[TypeORM](https://typeorm.io/)** as a DataProvider, simplifying database access and ORM workflows.

-### `plugins/marko/` – Marko Plugin
+#### `providers/marko/` – Marko

-Adds **[Marko](https://markojs.com/)** as a ViewProvider, enabling fast, component-based template rendering.
+Integrates **[Marko](https://markojs.com/)** as a ViewProvider for fast, component-based rendering.

+### Applications

-### `app/demo/` – Demo Application
+#### `apps/demo/` – Demo Application

-Demonstrates how to build with Slate, highlighting how the core framework works alongside plugins.
+A reference implementation that demonstrates how Slate, Chalk, and extensions work together.
+It serves as both an example and a testing ground for framework and extension development.

 ## Getting Started